ingen0s/quantumfuse/Q-Resinator.md

 #### Core Components

 - **ESP32 Microcontroller:** Serves as the classical control unit.
 It sends precise timing signals and commands to the AD9850 to execute quantum gates.

 - **AD9850 DDS Module:** Generates the radio frequency (RF) signals that will drive the piezoelectric vibrations of the quartz.

 - **Green Diode Laser:** Used for the theoretical **interferometric measurement** of the qubit's vibrational state.

 - **Piezoelectric Pickup Discs:** Two discs, each acting as both an actuator (to initiate vibrations) and a sensor (to read back signals) for a separate quartz plate.

-- **Natural Quartz Crystals:** Two separate plates, each **50mm x 50mm x 1mm**, serving as the material for our qubits.
-We determined that using **synthetic quartz** would be better for a real-world project.
+- **Synthetic Quartz Crystals:** Two separate plates, each **50mm x 50mm x 1mm**, serving as the material for our qubits.

 ---

 #### Theoretical Qubit Design

 Each quartz plate has a single, isolated **mechanical vibrational mode** that acts as our qubit.
-The two quantum states, ∣0⟩and ∣1⟩, would correspond to the ground state of vibration and the first excited state (a single phonon).
+The two quantum states, ∣0⟩ and ∣1⟩, would correspond to the ground state of vibration and the first excited state (a single phonon).
 The 1mm thickness of the plates gives them a fundamental resonant frequency in the MHz range, which is perfectly suited for the AD9850.

 ---

 #### Quantum Operations

 - **Single-Qubit Gates:** The ESP32 would command the AD9850 to produce a precise RF pulse with a specific duration and frequency, which is sent to one of the piezoelectric discs.
 This pulse would cause that quartz plate to vibrate, theoretically rotating the qubit's state.

 - **Two-Qubit Gates:** We would make the two separate quartz plates interact.
 For example, by pulsing one qubit to create a specific vibrational state, we could theoretically couple it to the other plate, performing a controlled gate like a CNOT.
 The ESP32 would also need to independently switch between the two plates to address them individually.

 ---

 #### Quantum Algorithm

 Our theoretical quantum computer would run the **Deutsch-Jozsa algorithm**.
 The ESP32 would coordinate the sequence of RF pulses and laser measurements to determine whether a hypothetical black-box function is "constant" or "balanced" in a single run.

 ---

 #### Experiment Update Log

 - **September 17, 2025:** I hooked up one piezo pickup to one plate and set the **ICL8038** to cycle at 10 Hz.
 I shined a green laser diode onto the plate at an angle to reflect to a piece of paper.
 Each time the cycle turned to 10 Hz, the laser projection shifted partially, and each time it returned to 0 Hz, it shifted back.
 The shifts are almost perfect with slight variations.
 We also discovered that using a square wave from the ICL8038 had a more noticeable effect than a sine wave because it excited multiple harmonics.

 - **September 18, 2025:** We've introduced a new theoretical concept: using a second, smaller quartz crystal with its own piezo pickup as a **quantum beam splitter**.
 By carefully pulsing this crystal with the **AD9850**, its vibrations would alter the phase of the laser light reflecting off it.
 This allows us to perform a **quantum gate directly on the photon**, which adds a new dimension to our quantum operations.

 ---

 #### Physical Implementation Sketches

 - **Hadamard Gate Sketch:** This conceptual code outlines how the ESP32 would command the AD9850 to create a quantum gate pulse, specifically a **Hadamard gate** which puts a qubit into a superposition.

     C++